-For example, if you are using YouTube videos to promote yourself, make sure that you create good quality content that is well-edited so that your fans will find it interesting.
-If you are posting photos online, ensure that you take brilliant pictures with clear lighting and avoid blurry ones.
+For example, if you are using YouTube videos to promote yourself, ensure that you create good quality content that is well-edited so that your fans will find it interesting.
+If you post photos online, ensure that you take brilliant pictures with clear lighting and avoid blurry ones.

 6) As an Influencer, Personal Branding is Crucial.

-In today’s world, where there are so many ways for influencers to reach potential clients, you must have your distinct brand if you want to get ahead.
-To stand out from your competitors when applying for jobs or promotions, personal branding includes establishing a unique identity.
+In today’s world, where influencers have many ways to reach potential clients, you must have your distinct brand to get ahead.
+Personal branding includes establishing a unique identity to stand out from competitors when applying for jobs or promotions.

 7) Your Finances as an Influencer Are Unpredictable.

-“Chicken today feather tomorrow” is how my dad describes situations where your finances are unpredictable.
-It means that there will be times when your finances will afford you the opportunity of eating a whole chicken, and there will be times when you will be so broke that you can only afford the feathers of the chicken.
+“Chicken today, feather tomorrow” is how my dad describes situations where your finances are unpredictable.
+It means that there will be times when your finances will allow you to eat a whole chicken, and there will be times when you will be so broke that you can only afford the chicken’s feathers.

-As influencers, you will have to deal with financial problems at some stage in life.
+As influencers, you will have to deal with financial problems at some stage.
 Everyone does.
 Financial planning is one of those things which influencers need to do, but few bother doing.
-However, if you’re a micro-influencer and want to make sure that you don’t end up broke, you need to pay attention to this pain point.
+However, if you’re a micro-influencer and want to ensure that you don’t end up broke, you need to pay attention to this pain point.

-If you’ve ever wondered just how much money a micro-influencer earns, you might not like the answer.
+You might not like the answer if you’ve ever wondered just how much money a micro-influencer earns.

 8) It Takes a Long Time to Gain an Audience.

 Influencers are those who have gained sufficient influence they can decide for others.
 It often takes a few years before an influencer goes viral.
-This is so because to become influential, you need to persuade other people to follow your ideas or actions.
+You must persuade others to follow your ideas or actions to become influential.
 This takes time and discipline.
 It will help if you are dedicated to your craft.
 You also need to know how to use these skills effectively over time.

 9) You May Compare Yourself to Others a Lot.